If you’re considering Clomid, you likely want to know if it’ll work for you. Will you ovulate? More importantly, will you get pregnant?

 It’s questionable how successful Clomid therapy is for couples diagnosed with unexplained infertility.

-Also, Clomid does not always work well in women who are dealing with age-related infertility, with low estrogen levels, or women with premature ovarian failure.
+Also, Clomid does not always work well in women who are dealing with age-related infertility, with low estrogen levels,

 Wondering if you’ll conceive twins when taking clomid?
 From the way the media paints fertility drugs and multiples, it may seem that everyone taking clomid is bound to have twins.